 “It’s all about who you know” is not just a saying.
 Making contacts in your industry means widening the pool of potential advisors and opportunities.

-However, merely meeting people isn’t usually enough — kindling a professional relationship built on respect, trust, and shared need is often the best way to advance your skills, career, or business.
+However, merely meeting people isn’t usually enough — kindling a professional relationship built on respect, trust, and shared needs is often the best way to advance your skills, career, or business.
 Here are a few tips to help you get the most out of your next professional networking event.

 1. Initiate and Follow-Up

 At a networking event, don’t be afraid to initiate conversations.
 When reaching out, be straightforward about what it is you hope to gain from the event.
 Each time you don’t speak up is a potential opportunity that might be lost forever.